 The panorama looking south from Yokodake

 Using my free hand, I reattached the two crampon halves as best I could, then began the slow crawl back up.
-I’d thrown my walking poles aside the second I lost balance to avoid getting impaled.
-They weren’t far above, but I moved super slowly to avoid another slide.
-When I was about halfway, another descending hiker picked them up for me and I met him about halfway on the slope.
+I’d thrown my walking poles aside the second I lost balance, to avoid getting impaled.
+They weren’t far above, but I had to move super slowly to avoid another slide.
+When I was about halfway toward retrieving them, another descending hiker picked them up for me and I met him on the slope.
 We walked slowly to the edge and onto rocks, where I thanked him and set about fixing the crampon.

 The things were brand new, so the break was pretty disappointing.
 And while they’re meant for hiking and not serious climbing, this wasn’t really a serious climb.
 Snow accumulating between the pin and the metal plate, had forced the two sections apart and eventually caused the pin to pop out of place.
 This happened twice more that day, both on reasonably easy sections.
 Even hiking crampons should be sturdy enough not to break when you’re only walking, even if some parts of the trail get a bit steep.